Copper And Zinc Imbalance

 Up until 1963, clinicians did not even question the possibility that zinc deficiency may cause serious health symptoms nevertheless pose a fatal threat (5).
 Since then, an increasing rate of chronic illness and disease has caused researchers to further investigate how both metal toxicity and deficiency affect our health and wellbeing.

 Symptoms of a copper and zinc imbalance are plentiful and can lead to total body dysfunction if left untreated.
 Learn if your symptoms are signs that a low copper and high zinc nutrition plan can improve your quality of life.
-You can test your copper to zinc ratio through a simple hair mineral analysis.
+You can test your copper to zinc ratio through our Comprehensive Blood Analysis.

 Function of Zinc